jbekesi/MLNAjb/README.md

 2. **Prepare text data**

 Organize all of the text documents that you plan to work with in a table and convert the table to a pandas dataframe.
-The mandatory columns in the dataframe are 'text_id' and 'full_text'.
+The mandatory columns in the dataframe are `text_id` and `full_text`.
 The dataframe may contain as many other columns as you desire.
-I will call this dataframe 'text_df' in the following examples.
+I will call this dataframe `text_df` in the following examples.

 3. **Choose entities**